ErikOnBike/CodeParadise/README.md

 ## Tips and troubleshooting

-**Tip**: Consider switching to [Shoelace](https://shoelace.style) if you are still using Fomantic UI: Fomantic UI support has stopped (June 2022).
-The reason is the fact that using Fomantic UI elements inside a View's template [which is a technology used inside of HTML WebComponents](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_templates_and_slots) does not scale well.
-To be able to have the correct look and feel, the full Fomantic UI stylesheet needs to be loaded inside this WebComponent's shadow DOM.
-Although browsers should be able to cache this kind of (re)use of stylesheets, it does not work very well on large scale applications.
-So currently we have Shoelace as a nice alternative.
-Shoelace is compact, feature rich and is under active development.
-Shoelace itself is also based on WebComponents, meaning it can integrate well inside our Views: every WebComponent 'carries' its own styling.

 **Tip**: The server image keeps all sessions in memory at the moment (they never expire yet).
 So once in a while use the reset code above to clean up the sessions.
 Remember the sessions will also be saved in the image.
 So closing and reopening your image should bring you back the session and you can continu where you left off.

 #### Resource not found
 If you encounter any problems with connecting to the server, please check that no other web server is running on the port you are using/trying to use.
 If you have started a web server pointing to the wrong client environment, please first stop that instance.
 Otherwise you will keep on serving files from an empty or non-existing directory.
 Use the reset as described above to stop the server.
 You might want to check if all ZnServer instances are really stopped.
 Then create a new instance of the server.